 Move the slider (1) back and forth to view all available fields.
 Click the green tick (2) to include/exclude fields.

 Click Complete Now and you will come to this page:

 Use the above page to label the name of your dataset and to include a description of what it is.

 Next, click Finish, which will finish the upload process.
 The next screen will show you a progress bar and how much time is left to finish the upload:

 Once the progress bar has reached a 100% and if there are no errors, simply click Map My Data, as below.
-If you have data errors, you can learn how to resolve these by clicking here.

 All done now – and, if you’ve followed the procedures above, your map should look something like this: